experimentalpolitics/immigration/material/design.md

     - How much time do participants spend viewing the tweet?
     - How much time do participants spend on the full article?
     - Basic comprehension / attention check.
-    - Attitudes towards immigration (see post-treatement section).
+    - Attitudes towards immigration (see post-treatment section).
-    - Trust in news sources (see post-treatement section).
+    - Trust in news sources (see post-treatment section).

 ## MTurk Details